 Willamette Writers invites you to submit to our two programs, the Timberline Review and Kay Snow Awards.
-The theme in 2022 was DREAM.
+There is NO THEME for 2023.
 As always, Willamette Writers members may submit to the Timberline Review free of charge.
 Members of the BIPOC, LQBTQIA+ and disabilities communities are also encouraged to submit free of charge.

 We are seeking work in the following categories:

 - Fiction (flash, short story, novella, and novel excerpt)

 - Creative nonfiction (including essay and memoir) and Critical commentary (Writing about writing including literary analysis, and craft instruction)

 This year, the Kay Snow Award will be chosen by our editorial staff and given to (1) the top piece and (2) the runner-up in each of the above categories.
 We are seeking submissions from writers 18 and up.